SofthouseVxo/Education/Lectures/General/SolvingPuzzles.md

 <br/>
 <br/>

-### What it’s like being a developer
+### What it's like being a developer

 * Solving puzzles is your job.
-* It’s not uncommon that your puzzles is are new puzzles.
+* It's not uncommon that your puzzles is are new puzzles.
 * Puzzles you have never seen before, with missing pieces and it will probably no turn out like in the picture.
 * Often the rules of the puzzles is out of your control.